Home / Compare Energy / How to read your electri…

 Our Head of Energy, Meredith O’Brien has some top tips on helping you choose a suitable energy plan for your needs.

-You don’t need to use the same retailer (also known as energy provider) for your gas and electricity.
-In fact, you may be able to find cheaper options by purchasing plans with different providers.
+You don’t need to use the same retailer (also known as an energy provider) for your gas and electricity.
+In fact, you may be able to find cheaper options by signing up to plans with different providers.

-Remember to add your bill details if you want to see your actual usage when comparing estimated costs.
-This will give you a better idea of what you’re likely to pay for gas or electricity.
+Remember to have you bill on hand when you do your comparison and input your bill details.
+This will give you a better idea of what you’re likely to pay for gas or electricity, assuming you use the same amount each billing period.

 The essential information can usually be found at the very top of your energy bill.
 It usually includes details regarding your: